-Thee Louise Harrison Couture brand was established in 2002 by the UK designer Louise Harrison.
-Its first evening wear collections of unique, handmade wraps, shawls, bags and belts were immediately snapped up by the world's most famous department superstore Harrods as well as Liberty of London and Fenwick of Bond Street, London.
+The Louise Harrison Couture brand was established in 2002 by the UK designer Louise Harrison.
+Its first evening wear collections of unique, handmade wraps, shawls, bags and belts were sold in some of the most world famous department stores Harrods, Liberty of London as well as Fenwick of Bond Street.

 After a successful few years in London the brand relocated to the United Arab Emirates where the flagship Louise Harrison Couture boutique was opened in the Souk Madinat Jumeirah, Dubai in the winter of 2009.

-British designer Louise Harrison studied at London's Goldsmiths University where she graduated with a first class BA Hons Degree in Textiles/fine art.
+As a little girl Louise always wanted to follow in her father's footsteps as an established watercolour artist.
+Louise studied at London's Goldsmiths University where she graduated with a first class BA Hons Degree in Fine Art/Textiles.

 Following her graduation Louise gained valuable experience working in the distribution/press department for world renowned fashion designer Issey Miyake.
 She then worked on various freelance embroidery projects for Next, River Island and Wallace Sacks.
 Dulux ICI commissioned Louise to design a range of costumes based on their new paint colours, which was showcased in a fashion show PR Event for Dulux using Louise’s costumes.
 Louise was then asked by Michiko Koshino to create accessories for a number of her London Fashion Week Shows.
 British designer Lulu Guinness, then commissioned Louise to embroider flowers and leaves for one of her Lulu Guinness Designer handbag for her mainline Autumn/Winter collection.